-Financial Services
+Marketing Services

-Revenues increased \$76 million (6%) and EBITDA declined \$87 million (19%), respectively, in 2003 compared with 2002.
+Revenues increased \$61 million (5%) and EBITDA declined \$75 million (20%) in 2003 compared with 2002.
 Effective July 1, 2003, pursuant to the provisions of FASB Interpretation No. 46 ("FIN 46"), we consolidated Trilegiant.
 Trilegiant (on a stand-alone basis before elimination of intercompany transactions with our retained membership business) contributed revenues of \$241 million and an EBITDA loss of \$8 million subsequent to consolidation in 2003.
-Apart from the consolidation of Trilegiant, revenues and EBITDA declined \$165 million and \$79 million, respectively, reflecting, as expected, the continued attrition of the membership base retained by us in connection with the outsourcing of our individual membership business to Trilegiant.
+Apart from the consolidation of Trilegiant, revenues and EBITDA declined \$180 million and \$67 million, respectively, reflecting, as expected, the continued attrition of the membership base retained by us in connection with the outsourcing of our individual membership business to Trilegiant.
 However, the unfavorable impact of reduced revenues on EBITDA was mitigated by a net reduction in expenses from servicing fewer members.
 A smaller membership base resulted in a net revenue reduction of \$194 million (net of \$26 million of increased royalty income from Trilegiant), which was partially offset in EBITDA by net favorable membership operating and marketing expenses of \$111 million.
 As a result of the consolidation of Trilegiant, we eliminated \$34 million of intercompany revenues within this segment in 2003, which was substantially comprised of royalty and lease payments made from Trilegiant to our pre-existing membership business subsequent to the consolidation of Trilegiant on July 1, 2003.
 For a more detailed discussion of our relationship with Trilegiant and the consolidation thereof as a result of FIN 46, see Note 23 to our Consolidated Financial Statements.
 Additionally, in January 2004, we made modifications to the existing relationship with Trilegiant.
 See Note 30 to our Consolidated Financial Statements for a detailed account of such modifications.

-Partially offsetting the impact of the attrition in our retained membership business, was revenue growth in our Jackson Hewitt Tax Service operations, favorable results of our insurance-wholesale-related operations and the favorable impact of foreign currency exchange rates on the revenues of our international membership business (which was principally offset in EBITDA by the unfavorable impact of foreign exchange rates on expenses).
-In 2003, Jackson Hewitt generated incremental franchise royalty and tax preparation revenues of \$12 million and \$7 million, respectively, which was partially offset by a \$6 million reduction in revenues generated from financial product programs and other tax-related services.
-The increase in royalties and tax preparation fees was principally driven by a 13% increase in total system tax return volume and a 7% increase in the average price per return.
-Royalties generated in our franchise operations are typically recognized with nominal increases in expenses due to significant operating leverage within this business, however, during 2003, we invested an incremental \$6 million in marketing for the Jackson Hewitt business and were negatively impacted by a \$9 million expense incurred in connection with a litigation settlement.
+Partially offsetting the impact of the attrition in our retained membership business was growth in our insurance-wholesale-related operations and the favorable impact of foreign currency exchange rates on the revenues of our international membership business (which was principally offset in EBITDA by the unfavorable impact of foreign exchange rates on expenses).
 Revenues from insurance-wholesale-related operations increased \$13 million as a result of favorable claims experience period-over-period and increased insurance premium collections.
 Additionally, in second quarter 2003, we ceased marketing and selling new long-term care policies within our long-term preferred care business, but will continue servicing the existing in-force block of policy holders.
 This resulted in a reduction in revenue of \$9 million with a nominal impact to EBITDA.
 In 2003, EBITDA was also impacted by a \$7 million charge for actions taken in third quarter 2003 at our international membership business, which included the closure and consolidation of certain facilities and a reduction in staff in the United Kingdom.